To Become, or Not to Become, a Social Media Guru to Sell Your Art

 The Belligerent and Inappropriate Thing about Selling Your Art…

 Secondly, if your work is good enough to sell, and you have a couple of years supply of sellable art, are you seriously ready and willing to start a new career in marketing?
 Because in most cases I’ve seen, that is what you will end up doing.
-Once you have taken this blue pill, so to speak, and you start down this seemingly comfortable yet secretly rocky path, chances are you will look back one day and go, ‘why didn’t I just keep creating art instead of worrying about selling?
+Once you have taken this blue pill, so to speak, and you start down this seemingly comfortable yet murky, time-eating path, chances are you will look back one day and go, ‘why didn’t I just keep creating art instead of worrying about selling?
 I would have become a much better Artist and probably would be selling a lot more art.’

 If you did go down this road in order to sell your art, and you are now feeling the pain of it, take a look at all those hours you spent doing something you didn’t like to try to get something you thought you wanted.
 Then you might ask yourself this question: is selling my art something that is really important to me?
 Is it more important than becoming a better Artist?
 Is it more important than spending my limited time in this life doing what I love?